open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 {{% alert title="Check your work" color="primary" %}}

-- I imported the `fmt` package, so I can properly format print my error messages.
+- Imported the `fmt` package to properly format print error messages.

-- I added the `Validate` method to my Config struct where I am checking if the `interval` setting value is at least 1 minute (1m) and if the `number_of_traces` setting value is greater or equal to 1.
+- Added the `Validate` method to the Config struct to check if the `interval` setting value is at least 1 minute (1m) and if the `number_of_traces` setting value is greater or equal to 1.
 If that is not true the Collector will generate an error during its startup process and display the message accordingly.

 {{% /alert %}}